PythonPackagingPolicy¶

 Not all files associated with tests may be properly flagged as such.
 This is a best effort setting.

-Default is False
+Default is False.

 The location that resources should be added to by default.

-Default is in-memory
+Default is in-memory.

-(string
+(string or None)

 The fallback location that resources should be added to if

-resources_location
+resources_location fails.

-Default is None
+Default is None.

 Mapping of extension module name to variant name.